-input.obj phyloseq object or numeric matrix (correct orientation is handeled internally) model.vars Vector of covariate names.
-First element relates to batch. type Which abundance matrix to use, one of 'otu, tss, clr'.
+input.obj phyloseq object or numeric matrix (correct orientation is handeled internally)

+type Which abundance matrix to use, one of 'otu, tss, clr'.
 DEFAULT is 'clr'.

 The input for this function is supposed to be an MbecData object that contains total sum-scaled and cumulative log-ratio transformed abundance matrices.
 Output will be a matrix of corrected abundances.